eren-rudy/ribbit-network-frog-sensor/hardware/README.md

 See each folder linked above for the relevant design files, CAD, and assembly instructions!

+## Solar-powered Sensor Development
+Prototyping is currently in progress to assess the possibility of taking the Frog Sensor off the grid.
+Check out the design progress [here](solar).

 ## Main Readme
 [Head back to the main readme for more info!](https://github.com/Ribbit-Network/ribbit-network-sensor)